Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 Many validator rules accept a processor function in place of static values.
 A processor function receives the [data object](#validator-data-object) and must return a value that is valid for that validator rule.

-For example in the Open API specification there is a concept of a schema object.
+For example in the OpenAPI specification there is a concept of a schema object.
 In [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schema-object) the `discriminator` property must be a `string`, but in [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schema-object) it must be an `object`.
 To accommodate both types of data, the validator is defined like this:

 ```js
 module.exports = {